gladiusio/gladius-cli/README.md

 **This is a work in progress, not all of the below methods will work**

 ## Installation
+First install nodejs and npm from [here](https://nodejs.org/en/).

-Run the following command to install the Gladius CLI
+Navigate to the project and run the following command to install the Gladius CLI.

-`npm install -g gladius-cli`
+`npm install -g .`

-And then install the daemon using either [docker](https://gladius.io) or [directly](https://gladius.io)
+Finally, install the daemon using either [docker](https://gladius.io) or [directly](https://gladius.io)

-# Setup
+## Setup

-Set up a static IP for the machine you will be running the Gladius node on, and forward port 443 and 80 on your router to this machine.
+Set up a local static IP for the machine you will be running the Gladius node on , and forward port 443 and 80 on your router to this machine.

 _TODO: Talk about configuring a hostname for SSL in future_